Feel free to reuse the below policy after your attorney & medical experts review and adapt to your particular situation.

 Separate sick employees:

 - Employees who appear to have symptoms (i.e., fever, cough, or shortness of breath) upon arrival at work or who become sick during the day should immediately be separated from other employees, customers, and visitors and sent home.
+These employees should remain home until they no longer represent a risk according to CDC recommendations.

 - If an employee is confirmed to have COVID-19 infection, managers should inform fellow employees of their possible exposure to COVID-19 in the workplace but maintain confidentiality as required by the Americans with Disabilities Act (ADA).
 The employer should instruct fellow employees about how to proceed based on the CDC Public Health Recommendations for Community-Related Exposure.